uw-it-ist/pbxd/README.md

 It logs in to the SAT terminal of the PBX, then runs commands on the PBX and returns the results to the client.

-The number of gunicorn workers determines how many simultaneus logins are made to the PBX system.
+The number of gunicorn workers determines how many simultaneous logins are made to the PBX system.